How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 #2.
 Double Click Request1 (the service name, this can be changed if needed)

-Please take a look at the screenshot for more information: (Click on image for an enlarged view)
+Please take a look at the screenshot for more information: (Click on the image for an enlarged view)

 SOAPUI Project 5